No, all registered voters may cast a ballot during the early voting period at the Registrar of Voters Office

 If filing proof of disability with the registrar of voters by mail, the voter is required to include a copy of his or her Louisiana driver's license, Louisiana special identification card, or other generally recognized picture identification card that contains the name and signature of the voter.
 The registrar will then indicate that the voter is entitled to assistance on the precinct register and the voter will not be required to present evidence at the polls in any future elections.

-Each voter is required to identify himself by giving his name and address to a registrar or deputy registrar; and by presenting a Louisiana driver's license, a Louisiana special identification card or other generally recognized picture identification card that contains the name and signature of the applicant or completing an Identification Affidavit if no photo identification is available.
-A voter without photo ID is subject to challenge by law.
+Each voter is required to identify himself by giving his name and address to a registrar or deputy registrar; and by presenting a Louisiana driver's license, a Louisiana special identification card or other generally recognized picture identification card that contains the name and signature of the applicant or by completing a Voter Identification Affidavit if no photo identification is available.
+A voter without photo ID may vote after completing the affidavit but is subject to challenge by law.

 You may obtain a free Louisiana special identification card by presenting your voter information card to the Office of Motor Vehicles.